 You may also start undertaking product tasks in a medium or large enterprise.
 In a bigger company, you’ll get an opportunity to work to side by side with product managers, shadow them, take advantage of company training programs and chat with people who had already made the switch between disciplines.

-A product manager background doesn't have to be technical
+PM’s background doesn't have to be technical

 One of the biggest misconceptions about product management roles is that you need to know how to code.
-In reality, it’s enough to know how code works and be able to explain it to non-technical stakeholders
+In reality, it’s enough to know how code works and be able to explain it to non-technical stakeholders.

 It doesn’t hurt if you have an engineering background.
 Who’d better work with a tech team than a former engineer?
 But the candidates from a business side, with a background in customer support or marketing, may get a PM job just as well thanks to their pre-installed user-centered optics.